-For many, exporting – goods and services – is a no brainer.
+We all know that the government is keen to get British businesses exporting – the March Budget gave an extra £7.5m to the UK Trade & Investment (UKTI) body to help businesses wanting to export to China.For many, exporting – goods and services – is a no brainer.
 And if your export sales are going well it could be a natural next step to have a more permanent set up overseas.
 You might be looking to build on an already profitable company, or to set up a brand new single-purpose business.
 But unless you’ve got plenty of experience in this area, you may be unprepared for the various problems that can come up.
 What should you be thinking about before making the leap?
 Planning and research that will be needed in advance:

 LocationEven if you have a good idea of the area where you want to operate, you may find you are able to set up in a country or location with a favourable regulatory regime and still service clients effectively in your preferred location.
 For example, Delaware is a popular state for setting up a company in the US because of its relatively low regulatory costs, and Malaysia or Singapore are popular as hubs for South East Asia because they combine low regulation with a highly skilled workforce and a time zone that can allow you to service customers 24/7.

 Research your marketTake part in overseas events and trade fairs to research the market, attract customers and make contacts.
 UKTI has a national network of international trade advisers who can help you expand your business overseas with access to 40 approved support networks in high growth territories, including China, India and the UAE.
 The Foreign Office also has lots of information.
 Don’t forget your local business network in other UK companies which have already made the step and will be willing to share experiences.

 Local people and skillsWill you be able to find local talent to drive your business expansion?
 If you have to send key members of the UK team, what impact will that have on your business?